cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Over the 3 iterations that I have been through, I have gained more understanding on blockchain technologies and I realised that the @Initial-GUI-Design might not be a very accurate representation of the blockchain simulator that I expected.
 Therefore I will develop the GUI orienting the design for my CLI.
 === Testing
 === Evaluation
+// TODO: stakeholders
+// William
+// Userbility features -- nice aesthetic of graph
+// likes the help box
+// all fit on the screen, no need to scroll although he likes scrolling
+// connecting users can be easier (Enter key)
+//
+//
-== Iteration 5
+// Everything is used and intuitive with the help box == Iteration 5
 // TODO: before unload
 In Iteration 5, I will be focusing on the visualisation of the network propagation and the mining processes.
 This is because in Iteration 4, I have successfully created a GUI for my blockchain simulator.
 However, the mining and network propagation processes has not been visualised.
 Therefore, in this iteration, I will animate these two processes to help my stakeholders understand how blockchain works in a more intuitive way.\